 Union-backed Ronald Vitiello named to lead Border Patrol

-There are 3 comments on the CBS 3 Springfield story from 19 hrs ago, titled Union-backed Ronald Vitiello named to lead Border Patrol.
-In it, CBS 3 Springfield reports that:
+There are 3 comments on the Fox News story from Tuesday, titled Union-backed Ronald Vitiello named to lead Border Patrol.
+In it, Fox News reports that:

 A career Border Patrol official who was backed by the agents' union was named Tuesday as chief of the agency, less than a week after his predecessor resigned under pressure.
 U.S. Customs and Border Protection said on Twitter than Ronald Vitiello has been appointed to lead the agency at a time when President Donald Trump has pledged to erect a wall on the U.S. border with Mexico and add 5,000 agents from the current level of about 20,000.